Siblings variable in BHPS Wave 13

 Thanks in advance.

-#5 Updated by Sharon Rith about 4 years ago
+#5 Updated by Sharon Rith over 4 years ago

 Since some variables in Wave 13 do not have enough responses, I am trying to merge variables from other waves into this wave since they are more completely answered.